jeph/slowpoke/README.md

 ## Setup

-Refer to the `Secrets.dev.toml.example` file and create a version called `Secrets.dev.toml` with the required variables.
+Refer to the `.env.example` file and create a version called `.env` with the required variables.

 ## Development